devakashsharma/GGV-Projects/README.md

 After the install of all required modules now we need to install YOLOv3 Weights, Configurations and classes names

-Vist this offical website of YOLO - https://pjreddie.com/yolo/
+Vist this offical website of YOLO - [CLICK HERE](https://pjreddie.com/yolo/)

 And you can you can any versions of it.
 I will choose YOLOv3-tiny for our project.